 Sometimes optical components and a faulty projector lamp create projector color issues.
 A dying lamp light dulls colors and overall dynamic range.
 A lamp light replacement can be difficult, so don’t be afraid to call a repair shop.

 LCD and DLP (digital light processing) projectors use polarizers and color wheels to produce colors.
-However, sometimes the accumulation of dirt dust will cause the small circular disc to stop spinning.
+However, sometimes the accumulation of dirt and dust will cause the small circular disc to stop spinning.
 In this case, you will need to replace the color wheel.

 Use extreme caution when you clean your projector screen.
 Only use soft cotton cloths and only wipe in straight lines.
 Any scratches might damage any anti-glare or ambient light-repelling film.